Reading time: 3 Minutes

-The European Union Design Act, entering into force this year consists of the newly agreed upon Directive 2024/2823 (replacing Directive 98/71) and .
-Regulation – EU – 2024/2822 – EN – EUR-Lex (replacing Regulation – 6/2002 – EN – EUR-Lex).
-Both legislation introduces substantial changes to design protection across the EU.
+The European Union Design Reform consists of the newly agreed Directive 2024/2823 (replacing Directive 98/71) and Regulation – EU – 2024/2822 – EN – EUR-Lex (replacing Regulation – 6/2002 – EN – EUR-Lex).
+Both legislations introduce substantial changes to design protection across the EU.
+The European Union Intellectual Property Office (EUIPO), as the competent EU agency, will adopt these changes, in three stages:- Phase 1: Parts of the Regulation will enter into force on May 1st, 2025

 - Phase 2: The entirety of the Regulation will enter into force on July 1st, 2026